bensmus/Astro-Robotics-Software/README.md

-# Astro Robotics Software
+# Wayfinding

 *Feel free to modify this file.*

-Welcome to everything software related at Astro Robotics!
+Welcome to wayfinding at Astro Robotics!

 ## Goals
 - Currently working towards wayfinding, which requires a drivetrain and an ultrasonic sensor